drduh/YubiKey-Guide/README.md

 Create an **encrypted** backup on portable storage to be kept offline in a secure and durable location.

-**Tip** The ext2 filesystem (without encryption) can be mounted on both Linux and OpenBSD.
-Consider using a FAT32/NTFS filesystem for MacOS/Windows compatibility instead.
+**Tip** The [ext2](https://en.wikipedia.org/wiki/Ext2) filesystem without encryption can be mounted on Linux and OpenBSD.
+Use [FAT32](https://en.wikipedia.org/wiki/Fat32) or [NTFS](https://en.wikipedia.org/wiki/Ntfs) filesystem for MacOS/Windows compatibility instead.

-As an additional backup measure, consider using a [paper copy](https://www.jabberwocky.com/software/paperkey/) of the keys.
-The [Linux Kernel Maintainer PGP Guide](https://www.kernel.org/doc/html/latest/process/maintainer-pgp-guide.html#back-up-your-master-key-for-disaster-recovery) points out that such printouts *are still password-protected*.
-It recommends to *write the password on the paper*, since it will be unlikely that you remember the original key password that was used when the paper backup was created.
-Obviously, you need a really good place to keep such a printout.
+As an additional backup measure, use [Paperkey](https://www.jabberwocky.com/software/paperkey/) to make a physical copy of materials.
+See [Linux Kernel Maintainer PGP Guide](https://www.kernel.org/doc/html/latest/process/maintainer-pgp-guide.html#back-up-your-master-key-for-disaster-recovery) for more information.

 It is strongly recommended to keep even encrypted OpenPGP private key material offline to deter [key overwriting attacks](https://www.kopenpgp.com/), for example.